AIPAC’s Defeat of Jamaal Bowman Disguises Its Weakness

 Make Them Realize

 No one, not even the staunchest liberal supporters of Israel or its current war, should come away feeling good about the Bowman race.
-As many have correctly pointed out, much of the unprecedented sum of money UDP blasted into the district to defeat him came from pro-Trump Republican megadonors who hold repugnant views at odds with most of those who voted against Bowman, whether on labor rights and taxing the rich or abortion rights and the legitimacy of the 2020 election result.
+As many have correctly pointed out, much of the unprecedented sum of money UDP blasted into the district to defeat him came from pro-Trump Republican megadonors who hold repugnant views at odds with most of those who voted against Bowman, whether on labor rights and taxing the rich or on abortion rights and the legitimacy of the 2020 election result.
 Through AIPAC, these donors have jerry-rigged a way to interfere in and shape the Democratic Party.

 There’s no reason to believe this playbook is going to stay limited to the pro-Israel lobby.
 As former representative Andy Levin told me, “This may have been pioneered by AIPAC, but Big Pharma isn’t stupid, the tobacco industry isn’t stupid, the fossil fuel industry isn’t stupid.
-Why won’t they just say: ‘Great idea, AIPAC.
+Why won’t they just say, ‘Great idea, AIPAC.
 Thank you very much.
 We will pick the nominee of both parties and that’ll be great for us to advance our interests.’”

 Bowman’s challenger’s campaign also happened to be one of the more shockingly racist ones in recent history, with Latimer accusing Bowman of having an “ethnic benefit,” of having the heavily Arab American town of Dearborn, Michigan, as his “constituency,” and of “taking money from Hamas,” to name just a few potshots.
 Press coverage fixated on Bowman’s scandals while largely sidelining Latimer’s numerous missteps, including missing a budget vote because he was on a trip with a woman who wasn’t his wife, whom he also set up with a six-figure government job — a black mark on the supposed objectivity of the mainstream media.